How to Reinstall Ubuntu

 Ubuntu Reinstallation Guide

 Follow the steps below to reinstall Ubuntu on your machine.
-Backing up is the first step before starting a system reinstallation.
+Backing up your important files and system settings is the first step before starting a system reinstallation to prevent data loss, as the reinstall erases existing data, making recovery impossible without a prior backup.

 Step 1: Backup

-Reinstalling Ubuntu should not damage or erase personal files.
-However, make sure to backup your data.
+Reinstalling Ubuntu does not damage or erase personal files.
+However, make sure to back up your data.
 Use an external drive or USB and copy any important files you don't want to lose.

 After the reinstallation, the following should be preserved: